-Certain of the entities contributed to Enable by us are obligated on approximately \$363 million of indebtedness owed to a wholly owned subsidiary of ours that is scheduled to mature in 2017.
+Certain of the entities contributed to Enable by us are obligated on approximately \$363 million of indebtedness owed to our wholly owned subsidiary that is scheduled to mature in 2017.

 Enable is expected to pay a minimum quarterly distribution of \$0.2875 per unit on its outstanding units to the extent it has sufficient cash from operations after establishment of cash reserves and payment of fees and expenses, including payments to its general partner and its affiliates (referred to as "available cash") within 45 days after the end of each quarter.
-On April 24, 2015, Enable declared a quarterly cash distribution of \$0.3125 per unit on all of its outstanding common and subordinated units for the quarter ended March 31, 2015.
-Accordingly, we expect to receive a cash distribution of approximately \$73 million from Enable in the second quarter of 2015 to be made with respect to our limited partner interest in Enable for the first quarter of 2015.
+On July 22, 2015, Enable declared a quarterly cash distribution of \$0.316 per unit on all of its outstanding common and subordinated units for the quarter ended June 30, 2015.
+Accordingly, we expect to receive a cash distribution of approximately \$74 million from Enable in the third quarter of 2015 to be made with respect to our limited partner interest in Enable for the second quarter of 2015.

 We evaluate our equity method investments for impairment when factors indicate that a decrease in value of our investment has occurred and the carrying amount of our investment may not be recoverable.
 An impairment loss, based on the excess of the carrying value over the best estimate of fair value of the investment, is recognized in earnings when an impairment is deemed to be other than temporary.
 Considerable judgment is used in determining if an impairment loss is other than temporary and the amount of any impairment.
-As of March 31, 2015, the carrying value of our investment in Enable was \$19.24 per unit.
-On March 31, 2015, Enable's common unit price closed at \$16.40 (an aggregate of approximately \$665 million below carrying value).